JonasKaruzas/crypto_ibm_task/README.md

 #### `GET /getAllCurrencies`

-Retrieve a list of all crypto currencies.
+Retrieve a list of all cryptocurrencies.

 **Response:**